kimco2/project_1_misison_youtube/writeup.md

 # Project_1_Mission_YouTube Writeup

 ## Project Overview
-* This project is looking at trending videos in the United States on YouTube for the period December 2017 to May 2018 (inclusive).
+* This project looked at trending YouTube videos in the United States for an eight month period, from November 2017 to June 2018.
-* The datafile was found on Kaggle https://www.kaggle.com/datasets/datasnaek/youtube-new
+* The datafile comes from Kaggle https://www.kaggle.com/datasets/datasnaek/youtube-new

 Below are the questions investigated and key findings for each.